The Future Reset: A Safe Reopening

-Washington Post Live will gather the authors and implementers of a new, first-of-its kind report that provides a framework for public health officials schools and community leaders on how to use COVID-19 screening test strategies in open and operate safely.
+Washington Post Live will gather the authors and implementers of a new, first-of-its kind report that provides a framework for public health officials, schools and community leaders on how to use COVID-19 screening test strategies to open and operate safely.
 Tune in on Tuesday, Oct.
-27.
+27 at 11 a.m.

 Guests